 Community addressed:

-The Brønderslev Forsyning A/S holding company is responsible for the district heating and water supply, as well as for wastewater treatment of the Danish city of Brønderslev, located in the northernmost part of the Jutland peninsula in northern Denmark and it is owned 100% by the city municipality.
+Brønderslev Forsyning A/S holding company is responsible for the district heating and water supply, as well as for wastewater treatment of the Danish city of Brønderslev, located in the northernmost part of the Jutland peninsula in northern Denmark.
+The company is owned 100% by the city municipality.
 The district heating network supplies about 4,600 customers and has a length of around 140 km.

 Use-Case II - Gmunden, Austria